FRIDAY OCTOBER 19

 III.
 Rethinking the Victorian

-Christina Crosby (Wesleyan University), Ethics, Market Economy,
+Christina Crosby (Wesleyan University), Ethics, Market Economy, the

 Victorians and the Modern University